 According to the Anxiety and Depression Association of America, Social Anxiety Disorder is the fear of being judged by others in social situations.
 “People with this disorder, also called social phobia, may have few or no social or romantic relationships, making them feel powerless, alone, or even ashamed….
 Although they recognize that the fear is excessive and unreasonable, people with social anxiety disorder feel powerless against their anxiety.
 They are terrified they will humiliate or embarrass themselves.”

-This sounds exactly like Teko.
+This sounds exactly like Teko (and me).

 Generalized Anxiety Disorder